ImmuneDynamics/ImmuneDynamics.github.io/team/thomas-ashhurst/ta-research.md

 permalink: /thomas-ashhurst/research/
 ---

-- Starting in King lab -- immune response to viral encephalitis -- cellular infiltration -- and bone marrow mobilisation
-- Expanding out via HD technologies and comp. analysis approaches
-- Now with the SC, leading a multi-disciplinary research effort to bring together expertise in immu, inf. dis, HD tech, comp. biol, and data sciences to map dynamic immune responses over time and space in a range of disease settings, incluidng COVID-19.
-- More information:
-- 1. HD SC and imaging technologies
-- 2. Advanced computational analysis approaches
-- 3. Mapping immune dynamics over time and space in a range of disease settings
-- 4. Interaction with atlasses

----
----
----
----
+**Overview**: My research involves the development and application of new [high-dimensional cytometry, single-cell, and imaging methods](https://tomashhurst.github.io/research/#high-dimensional-cytometry-and-imaging-technologies), as well as [novel computational analysis and machine learning approaches](https://tomashhurst.github.io/research/#computational-analysis-approaches), to comprehensively map dynamic immune responses over time and across multiple biological tissues, to reveal key mediators of inflammation and immunity in health and disease.
+In this context, I co-lead a [multi-disciplinary collaboration]() of multiple research and technology labs at the University of Sydney, combining expertise in immunology, infectious disease, high-dimensional single-cell & imaging technologies, computational biology, and data science.
+We apply our novel approaches collaboratively to the study of immunology and infectious disease, inclidng emerging pathogens, including [SARS-CoV-2 and COVID-19](https://tomashhurst.github.io/research/#application-to-disease), [Zika virus](https://tomashhurst.github.io/research/#application-to-disease) encephalitis, and [West Nile virus](https://tomashhurst.github.io/research/#application-to-disease) encephalitis.
+We then explore how these datasets, technologies, and analysis methdologies may contribute to, or benefit from, efforts such as the [Human Cell Atlas (HCA)](http://humancellatlas.org/).

 ![Research](https://raw.githubusercontent.com/tomashhurst/tomashhurst.github.io/master/images/Research.png)

-**Overview**: my research involves the development and application of a range of [high-dimensional single-cell cytometry/imaging technologies and assays](https://tomashhurst.github.io/research/#high-dimensional-cytometry-and-imaging-technologies), as well as [computational analysis approaches](https://tomashhurst.github.io/research/#computational-analysis-approaches), to map dynamic immune responses over time, space, and disease.
-Previously with the [King Lab](https://www.sydney.edu.au/medicine-health/about/our-people/academic-staff/nicholas-king.html) during my PhD, and currently with the [Sydney Cytometry Facility](https://sydneycytometry.org.au/) and the collaborative [Immune Dynamics Team](https://tomashhurst.github.io/research/#computational-analysis-approaches), my team and I collaboratively apply these approaches to the study of immunology and infectious disease, including emerging pathogens such as [SARS-CoV-2 and COVID-19](https://tomashhurst.github.io/research/#application-to-disease), [Zika virus](https://tomashhurst.github.io/research/#application-to-disease) encephalitis, and [West Nile virus](https://tomashhurst.github.io/research/#application-to-disease) encephalitis.
-We then explore how these datasets, technologies, and analysis methdologies may contribute to, or benefit from, efforts such as the [Human Cell Atlas (HCA)](http://humancellatlas.org/).

 This work is summarised in the following four sections (below):
 1. [High-dimensional cytometry and imaging technologies](https://tomashhurst.github.io/research/#high-dimensional-cytometry-and-imaging-technologies)